How to install interior window trim

 This video shows the basics of finishing the interior of a residential window.
 The wood used in this video is stain grade pine casing.
 Even though our installers are craftsmen who can handle all our customers finish work, we still like people to be educated on the process.
 The video is from an episode of "This Old House".

-– window stool, flat molding that attaches to interior side of windowsill
+- window stool, flat molding that attaches to the interior side of the windowsill

-– window casing, interior molding applied around the top and sides of window, and used to form the apron below
+- window casing, interior molding applied around the top and sides of the window and used to form the apron below

 - carpenter's glue, applied to mitered joints of window casings

 - rag, used for wiping off excess glue